 Have you been posting on Instagram for awhile?
 Reshare something from a long time ago that you can tie in to inspire your target market.

 New to Instagram?
 Have an old picture to share?
 Look through your archives and see if there’s something you can post that will be relevant and inspire.

 11. Stock photos

 This isn’t one that I love because I think Instagram content should be 90% original.
 But if you’re really looking for something specific and don’t have your own photo, look for a good stock photo.
-You can get original and moving photos from sites like Unsplash, Burst, or Pexels.
+Read this post to learn my favorite free stock photo sites.